dsal3389/netnet/README.md

 # netnet
-extension like to Rust builtin `net` crate
+ip handling, extension to built in rust `net` crate